manahilshakeel20I-2302/house-price-prediction-mlops/README.md

-# End-to-End MLOps Pipeline for House Price Prediction
+# House Price Prediction API (MLOps Pipeline)

-This repository demonstrates an end-to-end machine learning workflow, covering data processing, model training, testing, and basic pipeline structuring using MLOps practices.
+This project demonstrates an end-to-end machine learning workflow, including model training, testing, and deployment using a Flask API.

 ---

 ## Overview

-The project implements a complete ML pipeline for predicting house prices using a publicly available dataset.
+The pipeline predicts house prices using a structured dataset and exposes the trained model through an API.

-Key components include:
+Key features:

 * Data preprocessing and feature handling
 * Model training and evaluation
-* Prediction pipeline
+* REST API built with Flask
-* Basic testing for reliability
+* Unit testing using Python's `unittest`
-* Structured project organization

 ---